kyleu/databaseflow/doc/src/export/databaseExport.md

 * If you want to use a sample Postgres schema, grab one [here](https://github.com/lerocha/chinook-database/blob/master/ChinookDatabase/DataSources/Chinook_PostgreSql.sql).

-* Download [Boilerplay](https://github.com/KyleU/boilerplay), configure it to use your schema, and run it once.
-This creates the tables needed to support auditing, notes, and authentication.

 * Download and run Database Flow, and add a connection to your PostgreSQL schema.

-* Add a "Project Location" in the connection settings.
+* Add a "Project Location" in the connection settings, pointing to the directory that will store generated files.

 * On the home screen, select the "Generate" button for your connection.

 * Ok, this next page is important.
 It shows the full details of your database, with options for each table.
 Take some time to review the options available.
   * The top section lets you choose the output directory, which defaults to `./tmp/{projectId}`.
   * Each table has a "package" setting, which helps you organize large projects with many tables.
-  * The table can also be exported to Scala.js (or, by default, just the JVM), or ignored completely.
+  * The table can be exported to Scala.js (or, by default, just the JVM), or ignored completely.
   * Each column can be renamed, included in search results, added to the summary, or ignored.

-* Once you're comfortable with the settings (make sure you set an output directory in the main database options), select "Export Project".
+* Once you're comfortable with the settings (make sure you have the correct output directory in the main database options), select "Export Project".

 * The results page shows all of the generated code, as well as a summary of the decisions made.
+Or it may crash, it's a work in progress.

 * Head to the output directory you configured, run "sbt", try to compile the project, then open a github issue telling me where it all went wrong.